Copyright Policy (DMCA)

-Effective Date: May 2026
+Effective Date: June 2026

 Doctotalk respects the intellectual-property rights of others and expects users of the Platform to do the same.
 We respond to clear notices of alleged copyright infringement in accordance with the U.S. Digital Millennium Copyright Act (DMCA) and equivalent Indian law (Copyright Act, 1957, as amended).